yorevs/homesetup/docs/handbook/USER_HANDBOOK.md

 # HomeSetup User Handbook

 **Thank you** for using HomeSetup.
-This is a handbook contains a collection of instructions intended to provide ready reference for your new terminal features.
-We will cover all related aliases, applications and functions, as well as environment variables, configuration files and such.
+This handbook contains a collection of instructions intended to provide ready reference for your new terminal features.
+We will cover all related aliases, applications and functions, as well as environment variables, configuration files and more.

 ## Table of contents